miketajmajer/aws-cdk-example/readme.md

 ##

 Commands:
+1. cdk init app --language typescript - build a new project
 1. cdk bootstrap - add the CDK metadata to the CloudFormation Stacks (Each AWS account and region needs to be bootstrapped only once)
 1. cdk deploy - build (cdk.out) and deploy the new stack
 1. cdk synth - regenerate the cdk.out folder (not deploy)